 3. Get a qualifying recommendation report

-There is some paperwork involved with heat pump installation and the Home Energy Scotland Loan.
+There is some paperwork involved with heat pump installation and the Home Energy Scotland Grant and Loan.
 These requirements are in place to protect you as a consumer, maintain high work standards, and ensure the heat pumps work correctly.

 - Home Renewables Selector Report (issued by Home Energy Scotland following a phone discussion).